the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-presenting.md

 * Even if you are only sharing a slide deck, seeing you on video can help your audience to keep their concentration on the presentation.
 You don't need the best camera or video post-processing software, but [managing your lighting](https://www.youtube.com/watch?v=rGcAM1CNEU0&ab_channel=Wirecutter) will do wonders for your video quality.

 ### Sound
-* For the members of your audience who are hard of hearing, sound quality will always be more important than video quality.
+* For the members of your audience who aren't hard of hearing, sound quality will always be more important than video quality.
 * Before the presentation, record your voice using the same device you will be using in the presentation to check the sound quality and make any adjustments you can to ensure a crisp sound.

 ### Recording a talk